Regulated United Europe OÜ

 A properly built UK cryptoasset business demonstrates real controls: MLRO oversight, sanctions screening, Travel Rule operations, source-of-funds checks, and governance substance.

 A UK crypto license usually means FCA cryptoasset business registration under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
-That is the AML supervision layer for cryptoasset exchange providers and custodian wallet providers.
+For founders looking for a crypto exchange license in UK, this is usually the core AML supervision layer for cryptoasset exchange providers and custodian wallet providers.
 It is not automatically the same as permission to conduct regulated investment, payment, or e-money activity under FSMA 2000.

-The FCA reviews substance, governance, beneficial ownership transparency, AML/CTF controls, sanctions capability, operational resilience, and whether the application actually matches the business model presented on the website, in customer flows, and in group structure documents.
+This is the main starting point for many United Kingdom crypto license projects, but the FCA still reviews substance, governance, beneficial ownership transparency, AML/CTF controls, sanctions capability, operational resilience, and whether the application actually matches the business model presented on the website, in customer flows, and in group structure documents.
 A Companies House incorporation alone is not enough.

 You must determine whether the business needs: